donkirkby/chess-kit/raw_rules/rules.md

 You may play a card to add a checker to a piece that already has your checker under it, but you immediately get the checker back.
 That can be a way to cycle through the cards, if you're hoping to draw something better.

+Here's a different way to play a card in the example above.
+Instead of adding a checker to the knight at e4, Black plays the black pawn card to add a checker to the pawn at f5.
+The black checker immediately cancels out the white checker that was there, and both are returned to their owners.

+    r n b q k b . r
+    p p p p p . p p
+    . . . . . . . .
+    . . . . . p . .
+    . . . . n .
+P .
+    . . . . .
+P . .
+    P P P P . . .
+P
+    R N B Q K B N R
+    margins: 0, 1, 4.5, 1
+    checkers: 5, 5
+    arrow: e7, e7, white
+    arrow: f3, f3, black
+    card: r, 8.5, -1
+    card: b, 9, -1
+    card: n, 9.5, -1
+    card: back, 8.5, 6
+    card: back, 9, 6
+    card: back, 9.5, 6
+    card: back, 10, 6
+    card: p, 10.5, 2.5

+Now, White can still capture the pawn at f5, but can't also throw tar at the knight.
+Black still has the black knight card to add a checker on a later turn that might be in a good position to tar the white king.

 #### Removing Tar
 As a reminder, there are four ways to remove the checker from one of your tarred